alexamies/buddhist-dictionary/web/corpus/suishu-scroll24.md

 Description: One of the 85 scrolls of the Book of Sui, this scroll is the only scroll on Food and Commodities 食貨 in the Book of Sui.

-Period: Tang
+Period: 636

-HTML Reader: [HTML with gloss] (corpus_entry.php?uri=gloss/mhzg-scroll24-gloss.html "HTML with gloss")
+HTML Reader: [HTML with gloss] (corpus_entry.php?uri=gloss/suishu-scroll24-gloss.html "HTML with gloss")

 Content Analysis: [Vocabulary Analysis] (corpus_entry.php?uri=analysis/suishu-scroll24-analysis.md "Vocabulary Analysis")